 The DPT Colossus concluded its last event just two days back with the showstopper – INR 1 Crore guaranteed Main Event.
 India’s poker superstar Aditya Agarwal emerged victorious in the 200K buy-in event, outlasting a strong field of 42 entries, which included some biggest names from the Indian live poker circuit.
-The popular pro collected a whopping INR 31 Lac for his growing bankroll.
+The popular pro added a whopping INR 31 Lac to his growing poker bankroll.

-To celebrate the end of second edition the DPT Colossus Super High Roller Series, OPN looked through its top 3 events to spot who won how much at the poker series.
+To celebrate the end of second edition the DPT Colossus Super High Roller Series, OPN looked through its top 3 events to spot who won how much at the mega live series.
 Here are the details:

 Aditya Agarwal – DPT Colossus 200K Main Event Champion

 Aditya Agarwal cashed the largest payout from the DPT Colossus.
-The player topped 42 entry-strong field of the DPT Colossus 200K Main Event to collect a whopping INR 31 Lac in top prizemoney.
+The player topped a 42 entry-strong field in the DPT Colossus 200K Main Event to collect a massive INR 31 Lac in top prizemoney.

 Running from 3rd to 5th May 2019, the Main Event was the biggest highlight of the super high roller series.
 The top 7 finishers in the event received a portion of the money, with a min-cash INR 6 Lac.

-Aside from Aditya Agarwal, his runner-up Jasven Saigal too collected a seven-figure payout from the major tournament.
+Aside from Aditya Agarwal, the runner-up Jasven Saigal also collected a seven-figure payout from the major tournament.
 The player was awarded INR 20,00,000 for finishing second.
 Saigal had started as the shortest stack on the final table but he played some top-notch poker.
 The player built his stack steadily.
 He eliminated Alok Birewar and Madan Kumar before entering heads-up with Agarwal.